Mohyoo/Google-Multipla-Image-Tanslator/README.md

 # Description
 1) A python program that allows you to translate multiple images via google translator, without wasting time in clicking & dragging; based on selenium.
+2) Still under development, please report bugs.
-2) For now, it only works on Debian.
+3) For now, it only works on Debian.

 # Requirements
 1) Python libraries: pyperclip & selenium.